pingswept/me30-website/content/logistics/syllabus.md

 ### In-class sessions

 Here's how class will work each Monday and Wednesday.
-1. You'll show up to class and bring your kit with you.
+1. You'll show up to the classroom to which you are enrolled on SIS, and bring your kit with you.
-2. For the first half of class, the instructors (Kristen and Brandon) will explain something about electronics.
+2. For the first half of the class session, one of the instructors (Kristen or Brandon) will explain something about electronics.
+There will be one instructor in each classroom.
+They will swap classrooms every few weeks so that all students interact with both professors.
-3. For the second half of class, we will all build electronics.
+3. For the second half of the class session, we will all build electronics.
 The LAs will help you and ask you questions to extend your learning, as will Kristen and Brandon.

 ### Asynchronous elements
 * 	 **Video mini-lectures** - Created and posted by the instructors.
 Several on a set of new topics each week.